akshayb80/SRA-Image-Processing-Tasks/README.md

 ## :computer: Image Processing Tasks

-These tasks are performed without using any Python libraries.
+These tasks are performed without using inbuilt Python libraries.
 The only libraries used are Numpy & PIL

 ---
 ### :city_sunset: Image Rotation